Volunteer with DB Peru

 We also provide oversight and learning opportunities for students or residents wishing to complete the field study of their university major or residency.
 For students accepted into our program, we will provide the university with a course outline of practical experience, defining goals and objectives with timelines, as well as appropriate follow-up requirements.

-Although most of our time is on the river or in the villages, we will add adventures to your trip – jungle hikes with experienced guides: early morning canoe rides for bird watching, spotting monkeys and sloths.
-And, you will meet the gentle people in the villages along the Napo River and see the huts that they live in and the canoes they make by hand.
-You will be interacting with real people during their daily lives.
+Although most of our time is on the river or in the villages, we will add adventures to your trip – jungle hikes with experienced guides, a climb to the canopy walkway and early morning canoe rides for bird watching and spotting monkeys and sloths.
+You will interact with people in the villages and see the huts that they live in and the canoes they make by hand.

 Spanish is the common language in the jungle.
 There are many tribal languages, but the children learn Spanish in school and it is the accepted common language.
 However, if you speak little or no Spanish, we have a bilingual guide who will assist you.
 There is no English spoken in the jungle.

-So come, bring your camera and your sense of adventure and share in our mission of bringing better healthcare to the villages in the Amazon rainforest.
+So come, bring your sense of adventure and share in our mission of bringing better healthcare to the villages in the Amazon rainforest.